citysciencelab/cut-storytelling-tool/doc/variables.md

 These colors are Hamburg specific colors and can be overwritten.

 ### Primary variable
 Furthermore we overwrite bootstrap's `$primary` variable with the `$dark_blue` variable which means all bootstrap uses of the primary variable are now in this dark blue.
-For Example the class btn-primary or bg-primary.
+For example the class btn-primary or bg-primary.
 The primary button in a tool should have the class btn-primary.
-Primary Buttons should always be used if there is only one button.
+Primary buttons should always be used if there is only one button.

 ### Secondary variable
 We also overwrite the secondary variable.
-Secondary Buttons should be used as the less important buttons in a tool etc.
+Secondary buttons should be used as the less important buttons in a tool etc.
-For Example Cancel or Back Buttons that are less important.
-Secondary Buttons should always be used if there is more than one Button.
+For example cancel or back buttons that are less important.
+Secondary buttons should always be used if there is more than one button.

 ### Table styles
-Additionally there are certain table styles set as well as contrasting colors for the light_grey variable.
+Additionally, there are certain table styles set as well as contrasting colors for the light_grey variable.

 ### Notification colours
 Notification colours can be used directly from Bootstrap.